The Two New Year’s Gifts, Part 2

 “Miss Deene?” said the lady glancing at it; “it is not a very common way of spelling the name.
 I will call upon her to-morrow.”

 The next morning after Annie had been quietly settled to her painting for an hour or two, a carriage drove up to the door, and she saw a lady alight from it.
 What was her surprise when the door of her own little sitting-room was thrown open, and the servant announced “Lady G—.”
-If Lady G— had been more pleased with her friend’s blotting case, she was still more so with the ladylike appearance and gentle but diffident manners of the young artist.
+If Lady G— had been pleased with her friend’s blotting case, she was still more so with the ladylike appearance and gentle but diffident manners of the young artist.
 With the quick eye of one accustomed to read human life in all its varied phases of trial and sorrow, she at once surmised how matters stood with Annie.
 In a few sentences she explained her errand, but the kindness and suavity of her manner soon set Annie at ease.
 She looked over all her paintings, and complimented her highly on the taste and skill displayed in their execution.
 At length, after a prolonged stay, she arose to depart.
 As she did so Annie could not help feeling that her eye fell upon her in that sort of way, which makes one conscious that the observer is noting something, it may be either to your advantage or otherwise in your appearance.
 She blushed deeply.

-“Pardon me,” said Lady G— instantly withdrawing her eye, “but may I ask if you are in any way related to the family of the the Deenes who used to live at —— vicarage; there is something in your face which reminds me so forcibly of old Mr. Deene, that your name being also spelt in the same way I cannot resist asking.”
+“Pardon me,” said Lady G—, instantly withdrawing her eye, “but may I ask if you are in any way related to the family of the Deenes who used to live at —— vicarage; there is something in your face which reminds me so forcibly of old Mr. Deene, that your name being also spelt in the same way I cannot resist asking.”

 Annie, with some surprise at so unexpected a question, replied that her father was son to the old clergyman mentioned by Lady G—, adding that she had always been thought very like her grandfather, who had now been dead many years.

-“How delighted I am!” exclaimed Lady G—, seizing Annie’s hand and shaking it warmly; you are then, the grand-daughter of one of the best and dearest friends I ever had in the world.”
+“How delighted I am!” exclaimed Lady G—, seizing Annie’s hand and shaking it warmly; “you are, then, the grand-daughter of one of the best and dearest friends I ever had in the world.”

 A long explanation followed, in the course of which it appeared that Lady G—, not having always occupied so high a position as that which she now filled, had many years ago been very much indebted to the good old clergyman for acts of great kindness and friendship.
 She had afterwards married, left England, and resided abroad for several years.
 On her return home her benefactor was dead, and all her inquiries for any members of his family proved fruitless, although she in some way discovered that he had grandchildren yet living.
 Little more remains to be said.
-Annie was no longer without friends; and when in after days she sometimes looked back through the circumstances of her past life, she never failed to think with gratitude of the manner in which, by the good providence of God, she had been led to appropriate her new year’s gift as the event which had been, as it were, the starting point of her happiness.6Original text spelled ‘providence’ as provideuce.
+Annie was no longer without friends; and when in after days she sometimes looked back through the circumstances of her past life, she never failed to think with gratitude of the manner in which, by the good providence of God, she had been led to appropriate her new year’s gift as the event which had been, as it were, the starting point of her happiness.6In the original text, “providence” is spelled as provideuce.

 Original Document